cisnerosa2000/ddeploy/README.md

 An even better shell script:
 python <(curl -s https://raw.githubusercontent.com/cisnerosa2000/ddeploy/master/ddeploy.py) "$@"

 This script fetches the most recent commit to the ddeploy github and runs it, ensuring you always have the latest version of ddeploy.
+Keep in mind it is a little slower than the first script (depending on your internet speed).